Research Methods HEA4444

 The aims of this module are to equip students with knowledge and skills to:

-• develop research based information retrieval abilities
+• Develop research information search and retrieval abilities.

-• critically evaluate research evidence
+• Critically evaluate research evidence.

-How Will I Study?
+How will I study?

 What will I study?

-• Understanding and critiquing research and evidence-based practice;
+• Understanding and critiquing research and evidence-based practice.

-• Selecting appropriate research methodologies
+• Selecting appropriate research methodologies.

 • Approaches to data analysis.

-• Developing a research / study proposal.
+• Developing a research/study proposal.

 How will I be assessed?